valsson-group/masterclass-22-11/INSTRUCTIONS.md

 ## Setting up PLUMED

 For this masterclass you will need versions of PLUMED (with the VES module enabled) and GROMACS that are compiled using the MPI library.
 All the exercises were tested with PLUMED version 2.8.0 and GROMACS 2020.6.
-In order to obtain the correct versions, please follow the instructions at [this link](https://github.com/plumed/masterclass-2022).
+For example, to obtain these version, you can follow the instructions at [this link](https://github.com/plumed/masterclass-2022).

 The data needed to execute the exercises of this Masterclass can be found on [GitHub](https://github.com/valsson-group/masterclass-22-11).
 You can clone this repository locally on your machine using the following command: